Showing posts with label palestine. Show all posts

 Friday, May 14, 2021

-Israel / Palestine Map: Who Controls What in May 2021?
+Israel / Palestine Map: Who Controlled What in May 2021?

 Map of who controls Palestine and Israel's claimed territories today (May 14, 2021), as Gaza Strip violence continues to escalate?
 Israeli and Palestinian Authority administration (Fatah and Hamas factions indicated separately).
 Also file under: Palestine controlled area map.
 Includes bigger West Bank map (Areas A, B, C).
 Map also includes Gaza Strip, Golan Heights, major cities and Israeli settlements, UN peacekeeper deployments (UNIFIL and UNDOF), no man's land, Golan Heights buffer zone (area of separation, AOS), and Shebaa Farms.
 Colorblind accessible.